CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorStreamKeepalive.md

 ```

 ### -ClassId
-The fully-qualified name of the instantiated, concrete type.\nThis property is used as a discriminator to identify the type of the payload\nwhen marshaling and unmarshaling data.\nThe enum values provides the list of concrete types that can be instantiated from this abstract type.
+The fully-qualified name of the instantiated, concrete type.\nThis property is used as a discriminator to identify the type of the payload\nwhen marshaling and unmarshaling data.

 ```yaml
 Type: ConnectorStreamKeepalive.ClassIdEnum